kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Mount Options

-Persistent Volumes that are dynamically created by a storage class will have the mount options specified in the `mountOptions` field of the class.
+Persistent Volumes that are dynamically created by a StorageClass will have the mount options specified in the `mountOptions` field of the class.

 If the volume plugin does not support mount options but mount options are